imminfo/ymir/README.md

     #include <Ymir/Pattern>

-wow-wow, easy here.
-There are not implemented yet.
+Wow-wow, easy here.
+They are not implemented yet.

+---

+## Main helper script

+    python3 pyymir.py

+* `python3 pyymir.py -m` - list all available models and their aliases.
+* `python3 pyymir.py -f` - list all available converters for input formats and their aliases.
+* `python3 pyymir.py -s` - list all available pre-made scripts.

 ---